dashjoin/djapp-wot/paper.md

 #### Discovery

 When setting up Wot Manager, the various registries and be entered in the corresponding table.
-Technically, a registry provides a list of thing descriptions (TDs).
+Technically, a registry provides a list of TDs.
 Note that some things also publish their own TD.
 We treat these devices as device plus mini registry.
 Loading all TDs from the registry can be done using the following code:

 ```
 /* load all registries and iterate over them */